Is it safe to travel to Mexico? Your helpful health and safety guide

 Ambulance: 911

-Police or Emergency: 911
+Police or emergency: 911

 Should you encounter a critical emergency while in Mexico, you should promptly contact local emergency services.
 Like the U.S., Mexico's 911 emergency line provides immediate assistance by connecting you to the necessary authorities such as the police, fire department, or search and rescue team.